bisnad/MotionAnalysis/ClusteringInteractive/README.md

 #### Functionality

 This tool reads a chosen motion capture recording and splits it into a number of motion segments whose duration and overlap can be specified by the user.
 The segments are subsequently analysed and the following motion descriptors are extracted: 3D joint positions, scalar joint distance to root joint, 3D joint velocity, scalar joint speed, 3D joint acceleration, scalar joint acceleration, 3D joint jerk, scalar joint jerk, quantity of motion, bounding box, bounding sphere, and the four [Laban Effort Factors](https://en.wikipedia.org/wiki/Laban_movement_analysis): Laban Weight Effort, Laban Space Effort, Laban Time Effort, Laban Flow Effort.
 The user can chose any number of motion descriptors as basis for clustering as well as the number of clusters that should be created for each motion descriptor.
 Clustering is based on the [K-Means method](https://en.wikipedia.org/wiki/K-means_clustering).
 This method is applied for each selected motion descriptor separately.
-Once clustering has been completed, the software plays the motion segments in a single cluster and displays them as an animation of a simple stick figure representation.
+Once clustering has been completed, the tool plays the motion segments in a single cluster and displays them as an animation of a simple stick figure representation.
 The motion segments are played back in the sequence of their occurrence in the original motion capture recording and with a smooth interpolation between overlaps.
-Those settings that take effect when the software starts need to be configured in the source code.
+Those settings that take effect when the tool starts need to be configured in the source code.
 These settings are the corresponding code sections are described below.

 ##### Mocap Settings